Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 You can easily edit your Title Tags and Meta Descriptions with Yoast SEO plugin.
 Just navigate to the Meta Box at the end of each page and modify tags and descriptions in your snipped editor.

-Learn more about this plugin and how to use in our comprehensive Yoast SEO guide.
+Learn more about this plugin and how to use it in our comprehensive Yoast SEO guide.

 After you’re done optimizing, come back in two weeks and check on your performance.

 Don’t neglect other keywords, even those you don’t rank high for.
-I’m talking about queries that you stand between 10-20 position in Google search results.
+I’m talking about queries that you stand between 10-20 positions in Google search results.